Find out what you need to do for graduate registration, including tips to help you avoid unnecessary delays.

-You need to tell us about any criminal history.
+In your application, you need to tell us about any criminal history.

 Criminal history includes every:

 Your National Board will decide whether your criminal history is relevant to the practise of the profession.

-If you have lived overseas for a period of six months or more as an adult you will also need to compete an international criminal history check.
-It is your responsibility to request and pay for your international criminal history check through an AHPRA-approved supplier.
-We cannot register you until we have received the results of your criminal history checks.
+If you have lived overseas for a period of six consecutive months or more as an adult you will also need to complete an international criminal history check.
+It is your responsibility to request and pay for your international criminal history check through an Ahpra-approved supplier.
+The results will be passed to us directly.

 National Boards set requirements for English language skills to make sure all registered practitioners can provide safe care and communicate effectively in English with their patients/clients and other health practitioners.